HiImMork/HiImMork/monkeytypeProfile.md

 Average WPM: 102 @ 96% acc

-##Keyboards
+## Keyboards

+Here is a list of the keyboards I use for typing in general.
+This list is sorted based on how often I use them and detailed as much as possible.

 ### Keyboard 1

 - PCB: Monsgeek M1 V5 VIA
-	- Case: Monsgeek M1 V5 (Black & Silver)
+- Case: Monsgeek M1 V5
+- Plate: Stock PC Plate with flex cuts
-	- Keycaps: Monsgeek M1 V5 (Black & Silver) Stock Keycaps
+- Keycaps: Monsgeek M1 V5 Stock Keycaps
 - Switches: Akko V3 Piano Pro (Sometimes my custom Rosewwods)
-	- Stock Plate-mounted Stabilizers
+- _TX AP Screw-in Stabilizers Rev. 4_
-		- _If only my TX stabs don't cause interference on the spacebar. *sad emoji* *disintegrate.gif*_
+  - Dielectric grease on the wires.
+  - Krtox GPL 205g0 on the housings and stems.
 - Stock Dampeners
+  - 2mm PORON plate foam
+  - PET Film
+  - IXPe sheet
+  - 3mm PORON case foam
+  - PET Film
 - VIA config upcoming soon...

 ### Keyboard 2